-Fatigue ratings shall be performed as per the NJTA Design Manual (Structures Design Section 2.2.1) and the necessary design rating factors shall be shown on the drawings.
+Fatigue shall be considered during design and shall be in accordance with the NJTA Design Manual, Structures Design, which references the AASHTO LRFD Bridge Design Specifications (current version), and the necessary design rating factors shall be shown on the drawings.
 However, Fatigue ratings are not required to be shown on the load rating summary sheet nor included in the LRFR load rating report.